michielpauw/Rust_Chapter/Rust.md

 ### Scopes

-Every data value in Rust has an owning scope.
-So first question to ask: what is a scope?
 A scope is represented by any block of code beginning with `{` and ending with `}`.
 The scope is the chunk of memory where the block's variables are stored.

 When Rust is done with a scope, all of the data values that the scope owns are discarded and the memory that was used to store them is freed up for other uses.
 This includes memory that was allocated on the heap.
 The time between when a value is created and the time when its owning scope is done is called the lifetime of the value.